 a.
 Their valiant ones shall cry outside….
 The earth mourns and languishes: When the judgment of the Lord comes to the earth, everyone is brought low before Him.
 The valiant ones shall cry, and the ambassadors of peace – who trusted in other nations instead of the Lord – shall weep bitterly.
 Even the mighty Lebanon, with her majestic forests of cedar, is shamed and shriveled.

 b.
 Their valiant ones: The Hebrew word translated valiant ones appears only this one time in the Bible.

 i.
 “The word erellam, which we translate valiant ones, is very difficult; no man knows what it means.
 Kimchi supposes that it is the name of the angel that smote the Assyrian camp!
-The Vulgate, and my Old MS., translate it seers; and most of the Versions understand it this way.
-None of the MSS. give us any help.”
+The Vulgate, and my old manuscript translate it seers; and most of the Versions understand it this way.
+None of the manuscripts give us any help.”
 (Clarke)

 “Now I will be exalted,

 And the people shall be like the burnings of lime;

 Like thorns cut up they shall be burned in the fire.

 Hear, you who are afar off, what I have done;